cincibrainlab/datascience/content/post/fancy-ligature-fonts-in-r-studio/index.md

 I thought I would try a new method of installing a font on my current Windows build that does not have Fira Code installed.
 Scoop is a Windows package manager.
 If you haven't used a package manager before, I would highly recommend learning more.
 A package manager can install and uninstall programs through the command line - which can be far more efficient than installing packages through the "download, pick, and click" method.

-Step 1: Install Scoop package manager on Windows
+##### Step 1: Install Scoop package manager on Windows

+Having a good command line tool in Windows is essential.
+You could perform the following instructions on the default Windows Powershell, but I would recommend installing Microsoft revamped cross-platform Powershell replacement, [Windows Terminal](https://aka.ms/pscore6).

+##### Step 2: Run Powershell or Windows Terminal in Administrative Mode\

+* Alas, I hate in Windows we need to elevate our privledge level for a font installation.

 a.
-Run Windows Powershell

-b. adjust installation privileges by running the following command (type Y on prompt):
+Adjust installation privileges by running:

 `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`